diglactic/laravel-breadcrumbs/README.md

 A simple Laravel-style way to create breadcrumbs.

-This project is the official fork of the popular [Laravel Breadcrumbs library by Dave James Miller](https://github.com/davejamesmiller/laravel-breadcrumbs) and wouldn't have been possible without [a bunch of awesome day-one contributors](https://github.com/davejamesmiller/laravel-breadcrumbs/graphs/contributors).
+This project is the official fork of the original [Laravel Breadcrumbs by Dave James Miller](https://github.com/davejamesmiller/laravel-breadcrumbs) and wouldn't have been possible without [a bunch of awesome day-one contributors](https://github.com/davejamesmiller/laravel-breadcrumbs/graphs/contributors).
 Thanks, all!

 Table of Contents